-Handwriting/Journal – The kids work on handwriting via many writing opportunities, including workbooks, writing lists, labeling pictures, etc. Writing in a journal is useful for solidifying happy childhood memories.
-Our kids like to draw, paint, and make pictures that document experiences.
+Handwriting/Journal – The kids work on handwriting via many writing opportunities, including workbooks, writing lists, labeling pictures, or after watching a show.
+Writing in a journal is useful for solidifying happy childhood memories.
+Our kids draw, paint, and make pictures that document experiences and seasons.
 Lawson is using PowerPoint/GoogleDocs.

 Math (general learning) – Khan Academy.
 Free.
 Useful.
 Measures Progress.
 Usually a required activity daily.